RSA

 You must be logged in to submit your flag.

-The private key is the secret piece of information or "trapdoor" which allows us to quickly invert the encryption function.
-If RSA is implemented well, if you do not have the private key the fastest way to decrypt the ciphertext is to first factorise the modulus.
+The private key is the secret piece of information, or "trapdoor", which allows us to quickly invert the encryption function.
+If RSA is implemented well, if you do not have the private key the fastest way to decrypt the ciphertext is to factorise the modulus which is very hard to do for large integers.

-In RSA the private key is the modular multiplicative inverse of the exponent e modulo the totient of N.
+In RSA, the private key is the modular multiplicative inverse of the exponent $e$ modulo $\phi(N)$, Euler's totient of $N$.

 Given the two primes: